-The preparation and review of the 2016 EMEP/ EEA air pollutant emission inventory guidebook (and earlier versions thereof) has been supported by many individuals, particularly those from the UNECE Task Force on Emission Inventories and Projections (TFEIP), the European Environment Information and Observation Network (Eionet) and several industry organisations.
+The preparation and review of the 2019 EMEP/EEA air pollutant emission inventory guidebook (and earlier versions thereof) has been supported by many individuals, particularly those from the UNECE Task Force on Emission Inventories and Projections (TFEIP) and the European Environment Information and Observation Network (Eionet) communities.
 All experts who have contributed to the preparation and review of the current and past versions of the Guidebook are sincerely thanked.